DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 Argument of type 'number' is not assignable to parameter of type 'string'.
 ```

-> Even if you don’t have type annotations on your parameters, TypeScript will still check that you passed the right number of arguments.
+> Even if you don't have type annotations on your parameters, TypeScript will still check that you passed the right number of arguments.

 ### Return Type Annotations